-12. Insert the side wires through the side wires holes into the sail.
-Working through the main sprogs access zipper bolt the leading edge / crossbar joint with the side wire together, making sure that no cable is wrapped around a leading edge or crossbar, and that no thimbles are cocked or twisted.
+12. Insert the side wires through the side wires holes out of the sail.
+Mount the side wires to the corresponding downtube fittings, making sure that no cable is wrapped around a leading edge or crossbar, and that no thimbles are cocked or twisted.